elgw/dotter/README.md

 # Changes to DOTTER

+# 0.552
+ * Fixed an issue where the script for finding a dot threshold would crash if 0 dots were asked for.

 # 0.544
  * Threshold selection now works when non-integer number of dots are specified.
  * Possible to specify number of expected dots per channel for the threshold selection.